 Black Swan Records was the first black-owned recording company that sold popular music to black audiences.
-Black Swan Records specialized in jazz and blues recordings but it also became the first company to record black classical musicians.
-During its brief existence from 1921 and 1923, Black Swan Records would release over 180 records, a number that far surpassed any subsequent black-owned record company until the 1950s.
+Black Swan Records specialized in jazz and blues recordings, but it also became the first company to record black classical musicians.
+During its brief existence from 1921 and 1923, Black Swan Records released over 180 records, a number that far surpassed any subsequent black-owned record company until the 1950s.

-Based in Harlem, New York, Black Swan Records was founded in 1921 as the record division of Pace Phonographic Corporation by Harry Pace, a music publisher and former professor of Greek and Latin.
+Based in Harlem, New York, Black Swan Records was founded in 1921 as the record division of Pace Phonographic Corporation by Harry Pace, a music publisher and Atlanta University graduate.
 Pace named the division after African American opera singer Elizabeth Taylor Greenfield (1809-1976), known as “The Black Swan.”
 The label’s mission was to serve black stockholders, employees, singers and musicians.
 The Black Swan Board of Directors included Dr. W.E.B.
 DuBois, Dr. Matthew V. Boutte, Dr. Godfrey Nurse, Dr. W.H.
 Willis, Truman K. Gibson, Viola Bibb, John P. Quander and John E. Nail.

-In December of 1923, Black Swan Records declared bankruptcy, and Paramount bought the label’s catalogue the following March.
-Still, the legacy of Black Swan Records will be its groundbreaking discography and its success in forging an African American presence into the mainstream music business.
+In December of 1923, Black Swan Records declared bankruptcy, and Paramount bought the label’s catalog the following March.
+Still, the legacy of Black Swan Records is its groundbreaking discography and its success in forging an African American presence into the mainstream music business.